RoboKatz-4073/FRC-2020-Season/pi/readme.txt

-This folder will contain scripts for our Raspberry Pi Co-processors
+This folder will contain scripts/code for our Raspberry Pi Co-processors

 Inventory:
     2x Raspberry Pi 3B (For camera streaming)